eosnetworkfoundation/product/api-http/proposals/http-plugin.md

 ## API category classification

 Although [IS #965] (https://github.com/AntelopeIO/leap/issues/965) mentioned the *endpoint* as the unit of address configuration, if we allow each endpoint to be configurable, it would be too fine-grained and verbose to use.
-Yet we feel the granularity at the plugin level might not meet user expectations.
+Yet we feel that granularity at the plugin level might not meet user expectations.
 Therefore, we introduce a category level as the unit of server address configuration.
 The following are our proposed category classifications.

 ### get_info
   - v1/chain/get_info